PoJo93/dynalist-chatbot/README.md

 # Dynalist Chatbot

-A chatbot which can push messages from a channel like Telegram to your dynalist inbox working with the [Recast.AI](https://recast.ai) platform.
+A chatbot which can push messages from a channel like Telegram to your dynalist inbox working with  [SAP Conversational AI](https://cai.tools.sap) platform.

 ![Use Case Demonstration](/media/inbox_bot_usecase.gif)